-Each car will be given two opportunities to traverse a specified distance carrying a certain additional load.
+Each car will be given up to two opportunities to traverse a specified distance carrying a specified load of water.
 The required load and distance will be given to each team one hour prior to the start of the performance competition.
-The distance will be between 15 and 30 m \pm 0.005 m and the load will be between 0 and 500 ml of water.
-Teams may not add or remove any "load" (or other inert items) to adjust their vehicle weight once the poster session has concluded.
+The distance will be between 15 and 30 m \pm 0.005 m, and the load will be between 0 and 500 ml of water.
+Teams may not add or remove any "load" (or other inert items) to adjust the weight of their vehicle once the poster session has concluded.
 Teams are only allowed to adjust "fuel" or chemical reactants used in the car's chemical reaction.
+The load and distance will not change for the final round.